Zorziel/Orangueen/README.md

-As of [QOwnnotes](https://github.com/pbek/QOwnNotes) version 22.1.10, `Orangueen` is included in QOwnNotes as one of the provided themes!
+As of [QOwnNotes](https://github.com/pbek/QOwnNotes) version `22.1.10`, this theme is included as one of the provided/built-in themes!

+### Use the built-in theme
 To see and use it:
 1. Go to Note > Settings
 2. In the settings tree, find `Editor fonts & colors` under Interface > Editor
 3. In the drop down under `Color schema`, select `Orangueen`
 ![image](https://user-images.githubusercontent.com/46036567/151111875-7c9c3a59-9d74-4934-8195-a29689131d4a.png)

+### Modifying the built-in theme
+To modify any aspect of Orangueen in QOwnNotes, like changing any colors, fonts, font sizes, etc, simply:
+1. select the theme using the instructions above
+2. click the `Copy` button
+3. You can now rename, modify, and change anything you don't like.
+  - If you have feedback, I'd love to hear it!
+Please either submit an issue or a PR

 ### Manual Install